 What Does Code P0128 Mean?

-In this mode, when everything is warmed up, the ECM references the oxygen sensors for fuel control, resulting in improved fuel economy and reduced emissions.
+In this mode, when everything is warmed up, the ECM begins to use the oxygen sensor(s) for fuel control.
+It’s all about fuel economy and emissions.

 In most cases, if the engine temperature is lower than predicted, the ECM notes that information and keeps it on record.
 When it happens again, the ECM notes it but also stores a P0128 code and activates the MIL light.

 What are the Possible Causes of the P0128 Code?

 It’s important to know the possible causes of a P0128 code so you can take the necessary preventive measures.

 The most common causes of P0128 include: